Software Development

 Give AI the project context behind the code.

 AI can generate code, tests, documentation and technical analysis, but the quality of that work depends on the context it receives.
-Nolta lets a task package its surrounding project thread before work starts: requirements, decisions, risks, algorithms, evidence, comments, attachments and related nodes.
+Nolta lets a task prepare its surrounding project thread before work starts: requirements, decisions, risks, evidence, comments, attachments and related nodes.

 Where it helps